cmonroyp/paisesPWA/README.md

 ![lightouse](./lighthouse.PNG)

-This is a PWA sample using Angular CLI 6.
+This is a PWA sample using Angular CLI 6,
+Good practice concepts are worked, ServiceWorker, LazyLoading, Modularity, Routes

 This sample contains following features.
 - Service Worker